sushruth31/blackjack-rust/README.md

   up more often.
 Fisher-Yates draws from `0..=i` instead and is uniform.
 A test asserts the shuffle is a permutation of the multiset and that a seed reproduces it exactly.
-- **Rules first, transport second.** `Table::apply` is a pure function from `(state, Command)` to `Result<Vec<Event>, TableError>`.
+- **Rules first, transport second.** The whole rules layer is I/O-free and deterministic given a seeded RNG — commands in, events out, no socket
+  anywhere: `fn apply(&mut self, id: &str, command: Command) -> Result<Vec<Event>, TableError>`.
   That is what makes a 300-round property test cheap: "if any player stood, the dealer's final total is at least 17" is one assertion over real deals, not a mocked socket.
 - **One task owns the table, and it never awaits a client.** Outbound lines go out with `try_send` into a 64-line bounded mailbox; a client that has stopped reading loses lines instead of stalling the round for the other six players.
   Inbound commands *do* await, because backpressure on a chatty client is the correct behaviour.
-Each connection is a reader task plus a writer task rather than one task with `select!`, because `AsyncBufReadExt::read_line` is not cancellation safe and a cancelled read loses the line boundary.
+Reader and writer are separate tasks so that a writer blocked on a full socket buffer cannot stall the reader feeding the table.
+  A failed `accept` is logged and skipped rather than returned: `EMFILE` is a property of one connection, and exiting over it would drop six seated players mid-round.
+- **The deal gate is re-checked whenever the seats change, not only on a bet.**
+  A round starts when *every* seat has wagered, so a player who disconnects while the table is waiting on their bet is a liveness bug waiting to happen — the other players' chips are already down and no deal ever comes. `leave` runs the same gate `bet` does, and the case has a test named after it.
+A seat the rules drop — disconnect, refused join, out of chips — also loses its mailbox, which shuts its socket instead of leaving a spectator reading everyone's cards.
 - **A seven-seat table is a `Vec`, not a `HashMap`.** Seat lookup is a linear scan over at most seven elements, which beats hashing a `String` key, and it gives the round its turn order for free — "next to act" is the first seat that